 Restored to health, I started looking around for a new topic, and found one at a dinner party.
 “I had a phone call from a rare book dealer today,” said my host.
 “It turns out that I have a stolen book.”
 The stolen book was the Manuale Tipografico, the masterwork of the great Italian typographer, Giambattista Bodoni (1740-1813).
 Intrigued by the story of the theft, I soon became even more intrigued by the author of the Manuale.
 This fascination has now become the book Giambattista Bodoni: His Life and His World, which was published by David Godine in September 2015.

 I met my husband Jim Lester in the air, when I was working on Pan Am’s flight 1 between New Delhi and Tehran.
 He was on his way back to the U.S. from Nepal, where he had been a member of the first American Mt.
 Everest Expedition.
 A psychologist and jazz musician, he too later became a writer, and published Too Marvelous for Words: The Life and Genius of Art Tatum in 1994.
 Our children, Toby Lester and Alison Jean Lester, are also writers.
-Toby is the author of the non-fiction books The Fourth Part of the World and Da Vinci’s Ghost; Alison is the author of Locked Out, a collection of short stories, and the novel Lillian on Life.
+Toby is the author of the non-fiction books The Fourth Part of the World and Da Vinci’s Ghost; Alison is the author of the novels Yuki Means Happiness and Lillian on Life, and of Locked Out, a collection of short stories.